 Hawaii vacations may be better for you than you think.
 While you may not find the fountain of youth in Hawaii, you’ll be heading in the right direction.
 This according to a travel study from The Global Commission on Aging.
-Lonely Planet says that, in fact, wellness tourism is the travel industry’s fastest growing sector, being a $500 billion annual global market.
+Another source, Lonely Planet, says that wellness tourism is the travel industry’s fastest growing sector, being a $500 billion annual global market.

 Some key takeaways from the study include: